fsd-niraj/fsd-niraj/README.md

 Also amazed with Visual Studio Code and Chrome particularly in it's extensibility ecosystem helping me build some great dev tools.

-Alongside engineering, I'm interested in Cybersecurity and Generative AI.

 Take a look at my [Portfolio](https://fsd-niraj.vercel.app/).

 I write tech related blogs on [Medium](https://fsd-niraj.medium.com/).